qlaxd/hr-agent/docs/PRD.md

   - Results should be displayed in a clean, easy-to-read format.
 - **Security & Data Privacy** (Priority: High)
   - The system must require user authentication to ensure only authorized personnel have access.
-  - It must strictly adhere to KIBT's data policy, with no personal data leaving the secure environment.
+  - It must strictly adhere to KIBIT's data policy, with no personal data leaving the secure environment.
   - Any external data processing must be done in a controlled and anonymized manner, with prior approval.
 - **System Hosting** (Priority: High)
   - The application must be deployable on Google Cloud or a local on-premise environment to maintain data security.